[updated July 2019]

 If an allergen to a food or medication is avoided for many years, there is the possibility that the allergy can disappear as well.
 Please never ignore the signs of an allergic reaction to a food or medicine and think it is a minor nuisance.
 A mild allergic reaction can easily become a full-blown allergic reaction the next time.

-Enjoy the rest of your summer –and use plenty of sunscreen – Doctor’s orders.
+Enjoy the rest of your summer –and use plenty of sunscreens – Doctor’s orders.

 Dr. Dean Mitchell